andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 p           - does not work! .. could set up a split?

 ### Align, Indent
-\,l/j/}     - intent range of lines to current cursor H dw          - align/pull inwards to the cursorH the first char to the right `>ii`         - shift lines of indent block to the right leader al   - easy align leader a-ii - align a 'case' block! to '->' leader ha (+m/vs) - type-sig align (motion or vis-sel) 'aB'-> error?
+\,l/j/}     - intent range of lines to current cursor-column dw          - align/pull inwards to the cursorH the first char to the right `>ii`         - shift lines of indent block to the right ,a(motion)(sel) - run a multi-col align template on motion or vis sel ,aii=       - will align to "=" inside indent block leader al   - easy align leader a-ii - align a 'case' block! to '->' leader ha (+m/vs) - type-sig align (motion or vis-sel) 'aB'-> error?